I'm Will Meecham—disabled surgeon, trauma survivor

 and accidental mystic.

-I grew up fascinated by living things but remained a lackluster student until my junior year of high school, when I began to take studying more seriously.
-The following summer, I completed a solo trek in the Sierra Nevada mountains and returned enthralled by nature.
-I felt inspired to attend college and study nature.
-Four years later, I graduated with a degree in zoology, with most of my coursework focused on ecology.
+I grew up fascinated by living things but remained a lackluster student until my junior year of high school, when I began to study rather than coast.
+The following summer, I completed a solo trek in the Sierra Nevada mountains, which fired up a passion for nature.
+I felt inspired to learn field biology.
+Four years later, I graduated college with a degree in zoology, with most of my coursework focused on ecology.

-Sadly, by then I'd lost sight of my passion for the outdoors.
-I enrolled in a graduate program to study biophysics and neuroscience.
-When my neurophysiology experiments proved isolating and frustrating, I entered medical school and—eventually—became a surgeon.
+Sadly, by then I'd abandoned my commitment to field work and had drited into more technical fields of Life science.
+I enrolled in a graduate program to study the biophysics of neural signaling.
+When my research proved isolating and frustrating, I entered medical school and—eventually—became a surgeon.

 Following these ruptures, I pursued coursework in medical information technology, but mental and bodily challenges prevented me from completing the doctoral program.
 I then spent two years lecturing about environmental health, but infirmities again tripped me up.
-Some years later, I learned medical acupuncture and opened a practice.
-The work felt fulfilling, but my health worsened under the stress of running a business and—after ending up in intensive care—I admitted defeat.
+Some years later, I learned medical acupuncture and opened a clinical practice.
+The work felt fulfilling, but my health worsened under the stress of running a business and—after an internal hemorrhage that landed me in intensive care—I admitted defeat.

 biomedical education